redpencilio/app-borgmatic/README.md

 ### How to change the backup frequency
 Change the backup frequency by updating the `BACKUP_CRON` environment variable on the `borgmatic` service in `docker-compose.yml`.

 This pattern applies on all repositories configured in `./config/borgmatic.d`.
-It's currently not possible to configure a different pattern per application.
+It's currently not possible to configure a different pattern per backup repository.

 Next, up the stack again: